harshitanph/KycAuthentication/README.md

 Modern digital platforms require secure and intelligent identity verification.
 Manual KYC checks are slow, inconsistent, and prone to errors — so this system automates the entire verification pipeline with:

+KycAuthentication is a full-stack, ML-driven KYC verification system designed to help organizations authenticate users securely and detect fraud in real time.

+Built with ⚡ FastAPI, 🤖 Machine Learning models, and 🧠 intelligent feature engineering, this backend processes customer identity data, analyzes patterns, flags anomalies, and provides clear, actionable verification results.

+This project unifies AI, automation, and security to deliver fast, accurate, and compliant digital onboarding.

+🚀 Why KycAuthentication?

+Modern platforms need smart, automated identity verification because manual checks are:

+❌ Slow

+❌ Inconsistent

+❌ Error-prone

+This system automates the entire pipeline with:

 🔎 ML-based fraud detection

 🧠 Feature extraction & anomaly detection